EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/specdeepmap_tut.rst

 * For **Prediction as Raster** define the output: EU_CROPMAP_2_prediction.tif in the SpecDeepMap_tutorial folder.
 * For **IoU CSV** define output: EU_CROPMAP_2_score.csv in the SpecDeepMap_tutorial folder.
-* Run the algorithm. you can open the predicted Raster and CSV in the Enmap-box to inspect the prediction visualy and the IoU score per class.
+* Run the algorithm.

-* Mean IoU is 0.71 great!
+You can open the predicted Raster and CSV in the Enmap-box to inspect the prediction visually and the IoU score per class.
+Mean IoU is 0.71 great!

    .. figure::  img/6_Deep_learning_mapper_output.jpeg